 Coverage will be provided for emergency services provided in a Hospital's emergency room for an Emergency Medical Condition.
-Preauthorization is not required for Emergency Services; however, we recommend that the Covered Person notify Us within 48 hours of the Emergency Service to allow utilization review management to begin working with the Covered Person.
+Preauthorization is not required for Emergency Services; however, we recommend that the Covered Member notify Us within 48 hours of the Emergency Service to allow utilization review management to begin working with the Covered Member , for a person to attain, maintain or prevent deterioration of a skill or function never learned or acquired due to a disabling condition.
+These services include, but are not limited to: (1) physical and occupational therapy; (2) speech-language pathology; and (3) other services for people with disabilities.
+These services may be provided in a variety of Inpatient and/or Outpatient settings as prescribed by a Physician.